jakobgoerke/hackthebox-machine-writeups/Sneaky/Readme.md

 ```

 Ayyaayaay!!
-Its some buffer overshow shizz
+Its some buffer overflow shizz

 Debug Mode Activate: